Writing Australian Unsettlement: Modes of Poetic Invention 1796-1945

 Wright also dissects hunger in the context of her stay in Sri Lanka, where many citizens go hungry without choosing to do so.
 She notes that the food she threw out in this time could have supported some of Sri Lanka’s homeless population.
 The disposal of resources is itself a privilege that is met with blankness by those who cannot afford waste.
 She writes: “In Colombo, my hunger was obscene.
 It was not predicated on need, on poverty or parentlessness or war, corruption or greed . . .
 My own denial was something as incomprehensible to my local friends as the hunger they lived alongside was to me.”

 If we are to utilise intersectionality in our reading of Wright’s essays, we must ask: How do class, education, whiteness, heteronormativity, ability, and other social factors influence mental health?
 How do they influence our capacity to access care, and feel safe doing so?
 How might someone of different circumstances experience anorexia or another hunger disorder?
-Wright notes, but does not try to speak for, the myriad embodiments of anorexia beyond her own.
+Wright notes, but does not properly address, the myriad embodiments of hunger beyond her own.
 “Illness is a foreign country,” Wright declares in ‘In Group’.
 “We do things differently here.”
 And the natures of ‘hunger’ range as widely as that of the people who live alongside it.

 Small Acts of Disappearance changed my ways of understanding food, vulnerability, and control.
 Midway through grocery shopping, I remembered Wright’s descriptions of the textures of food, “choking up in my throat, as glutinous as craft glue.”
 I thought twice about buying rice.
 I decided to try not to use the word ‘binge’ in casual conversation.
 ‘In Hospital’ mentions the shock Wright received encountering mainstream usages of sickness discourse, after finishing an eating program.
 “A waiter brought a brownie to my table with my coffee and called me ‘naughty’.”